Allen-Synthesis/EuroPi/contributing.md

 # Responsibilities of PR Participants

 It is expected that everyone participating in the PR process acts in a friendly, supportive, and respectful manner.
-Always assume that teh other participants are acting in good faith, towards the common goal of improving the EuroPi project.
+Always assume that the other participants are acting in good faith, towards the common goal of improving the EuroPi project.

 ## Responsibilities of the PR author